Multimodal Emotion Recognition in Conversations: A Survey of Methods, Trends, Challenges and Prospects: Introduction

 Emotion recognition in conversations (ERC) \cite{peng2022survey,deng2021survey} is an increasingly important task in natural language processing (NLP), focusing on identifying the emotional state associated with each utterance in a dialogue.
 Unlike conventional emotion classification on isolated sentences, ERC requires understanding the interplay between utterances and tracking speaker-specific context across the conversation \cite{DBLP:conf/mm/GaoH00SX24}.
 Its relevance has grown due to its potential in various real-world applications, including social media monitoring \cite{Kumar_Dogra_Dabas_2015}, intelligent healthcare services \cite{hu-etal-2021-mmgcn}, and the design of emotionally aware dialogue agents \cite{jiao2020real, gong-etal-2023-eliciting}.

-However, human emotions are typically conveyed through multiple sensory channels, including hearing, vision, and language.
+However, human emotions are typically conveyed through multiple modalities, including auditory (e.g., speech), visual (e.g., facial expressions, gestures), and linguistic (e.g., the semantic content conveyed by transcribed text).
 As a result, recent research \citep[e.g.,][]{ma2023transformer,van2025effective,dutta2025llmsupervisedpretrainingmultimodal} has increasingly focused on multimodal settings in dialogue, a direction we refer to as Multimodal Emotion Recognition in Conversations (MERC).
 Researchers aim to identify the emotional state of a given utterance by integrating contextual information from different modalities, which often includes subtle personal emotional states such as happiness, anger, and hatred \cite{poria2019emotionrecognitionconversationresearch, gong-etal-2024-mapping}, thereby improving the effectiveness of emotion recognition in dialogues.
 Figure \ref{tag:introduction} illustrates an example of ERC with textual, acoustic, and visual inputs.

 Multimodal emotion recognition (MER) itself has gained increasing attention due to the challenges of integrating diverse modalities, prompting research in both non-conversational and conversational settings.
 Existing surveys such as \citet{geetha2024multimodal} and \citet{gladys2023survey} focus on non-conversational MER but overlook key aspects like interlocutor modeling and context. \citet{fu2023emotion} reviews both unimodal and multimodal conversational MER, yet primarily centers on feature fusion, offering limited insight into core challenges such as cross-modal alignment, reasoning, modality missingness, and conflicts.